 For the filling, melt the chocolate over a bain-marie (double boiler).
 Add the orange juice reduction, melted chocolate, silken tofu, vegan cream cheese, cacao powder, vanilla extract, and orange zest to a high-speed blender and blend until smooth and creamy.

 Transfer the filling into the cake tin using a spatula to smooth it out.
 To get the swirl effect on top, place the cake tin on top of a turntable, and use your spatula to make a swirl print on the surface of the cake whilst spinning the turntable.
 Place in the fridge to set for 3-4 hours (or overnight if preferred).

 Once set, remove the cake from the tin.
 You can use a blow torch to gently heat the sides of the pan to make it easier for the cake to slide out of the tin.

-Store in an airtight container in the fridge and consume within a 3-4 days, alternatively you can freeze any unused slices and defrost as needed.
+Store in an airtight container in the fridge and consume within 3-4 days.
+Alternatively, you can freeze any unused slices and defrost them as needed.